 - Level D - Silent study zone only.

 3D Printing is available in the Library for UC staff and students.
-The cost of the printing is $5 per hour during the pilot period.
+The cost of the printing is $5.50 per hour (GST inclusive) during the pilot period.

 3D Printers in the Library